Alila Purnama Review: Dragons, Diving and Luxury

 Staterooms

-The feature queen-size beds, 400-thread count linens, mother-of-pearl mosaic tiled showers and individually-controlled air-conditioning.
+They feature queen-size beds, 400-thread count linens, mother-of-pearl mosaic tiled showers and individually-controlled air-conditioning.

-And oh the goodies we discover!
+And oh the goodies!

-Pillow-soft bathrobes and slippers, a wicker beach bag, sunhats and sarongs, a yoga mat and a huge wooden box filled with lemongrass body lotions, after-sun cooling gels and face mist.
+We discover pillow-soft bathrobes and slippers, a wicker beach bag, sunhats and sarongs, a yoga mat and a huge wooden box filled with lemongrass body lotions, after-sun cooling gels and face mist.

 Daybeds on deck

-Up top, on the sweeping bow deck, there are cushioned double daybeds under parasols for each couple to lounge on (iced cappuccinos anyone?).
+Up top, on the sweeping bow deck, there are cushioned double daybeds under parasols for each couple to lounge on.
+(Iced cappuccinos anyone?)

 Library

-There’s lots of space for privacy too, even a small library with books on the colorful local sea life.
+Thereโs lots of space for privacy too, even a small library with books on the colorful local sea life.

 Service